-- additional needs, to have full access to the curriculum. - Assessments (including phonics, reading assessments, spelling assessments, dyslexia screening, dyscalculia screening, language based screenings, social & emotional screening etc.) are used to identify students who need specific interventions. - Phonics, Reading, Handwriting, English, Maths, Speech & Language, Motor Skills, Social & Emotional programmes are available and our pupils' access to them is based on our current and robust tracking / review system. - Effective feedback is used to move pupils on in their learning through celebration of strengths and identification of development points (AMGs). - For core subjects, the school uses the metaphor of the Learning Tree to understand layered, aspirational and uncapped targets.
+- our current and robust tracking / review system. - Effective feedback is used to move pupils on in their learning through celebration of strengths and identification of development points (AMGs). - For core subjects, the school uses the metaphor of the Learning Tree to understand layered, aspirational and uncapped targets.
 This is to ensure that a child's learning is never capped by a hierarchy of targets.
-The Learning Tree reflects the disciplinary skills of the subject. - All classes are well supported by teaching assistants for academic, social and emotional needs. - Visual timetables are displayed in each class. - · All children, regardless of ability or
+The Learning Tree reflects the disciplinary skills of the subject. - All classes are well supported by teaching assistants for academic, social and emotional needs. - Visual timetables are displayed in each class. - All children, regardless of ability or additional needs are included in all school activities, extra-curricular clubs and school trips. - Progress data analysis using insight tracking is used to identify pupils who require specific 1:1 or small group intervention.
+This takes place at least 3 times per year. - There is a whole school approach towards the teaching of phonics, reading and spelling through a highquality synthetic programme.
+This also bridges into early reading

-- teacher.

-- Intervention strategies and programmes are bespoke and led by the needs of the pupils.

-- The progress of pupils taking part in intervention groups is measured on a regular basis and monitored for continuity and effectiveness by the Senior Teams.
-The impact of interventions is measured and evaluated.

-- Intervention programmes are adapted as appropriate in light of pupil progress.
+- pupil progress.

 - Where small group intervention is deployed, staff are mindful of using follow back opportunities to check that pupils are able to apply knowledge and skills independently in the classroom context.
 This is a crucial aspect of building pupil self-efficacy and resilience.

 - Small group interventions include:

 - Read Write Inc Phonics

 - Reading Skills

 - Fresh Start

 - Achieve & Mastery Groups (Year 2 & 6)

 - Small group teaching

 - Social & Emotional groups

 - Speech & Language groups

 - Social Skills groups

 - Motor Skills groups (fine & gross)

 - Access to lunchtime clubs e.g. homework club

 - Pre-teach / Post-teach

+- Memory Skills

+- Mindfulness / Relaxation/Yoga

-- regardless of SEN and/or disabilities. - Pupils with special educational needs and/or disabilities can access the curriculum with adult support and/or additional resources as appropriate. - In exceptional circumstances pupils may be disapplied from some subjects, tests or assessments.
-This is agreed by all stakeholders. - Our pupils are supported through individual needs centred planning, target and outcome setting. - 1:1 sessions occur for those children with emotional development interruptions. - Alternative methods of communication are used to deliver the curriculum including visual aids/prompts, non verbal prompts & gestures. - Multi-agency advice is followed with strategies implemented as required.
+- with emotional development interruptions. - Alternative methods of communication are used to deliver the curriculum including visual aids/prompts, non -verbal prompts & gestures. - Multi-agency advice is followed with strategies implemented as required.
 This includes advice from the Aspire Inclusion Team, Speech & Language Therapists, Occupational Therapists, Physiotherapists, Cognition & Learning Advisors, Physical & Medical Advisors, Hearing Support Advisors, Visual Support Advisors, Autism Advisors, Educational Psychologists and CAMHS.